boldflight/BibleConverter/test_EPUB/output/Leviticus.md

 [14] “‘If a man eats a holy offering by mistake, he must add one-fifth to it and give the holy offering to the priest.
 [15] They must not profane the holy offerings which the Israelites contribute to the Lord, [16] and so cause them to incur a penalty for guilt when they eat their holy offerings, for I am the Lord who sanctifies them.’”

+### Regulations for Offering Votive and Freewill Offerings

 [17] The Lord spoke to Moses:
 [18] “Speak to Aaron, his sons, and all the Israelites and tell them, ‘When any man from the house of Israel or from the resident foreigners in Israel presents his offering for any of the votive or freewill offerings, which they present to the Lord as a burnt offering, [19] if it is to be acceptable for your benefit it must be a flawless male from the cattle, sheep, or goats.